 Yes, with one week to go this is what my living room is looking like.
 You can see the buffet in the photo above, which has 6 deep shelves for me to SOMEHOW decorate and make look amazing!

 Here are some helpful ideas to serve as a guide for choosing shelf decor and arranging those items on any sort of shelf.

 Choose a colour scheme to use for all of the shelves you are decorating.
 The easiest combination is to keep everything neutral with the addition of one or two colours that tie in with your whole room.

 I have decided my colour scheme will be whites with some light green-blue items.

 It’s often said, “Edit, Edit, Edit!” when it comes to home decorating.
 So go for less but bigger items.
 Lots of small items can make a shelf look cluttered.

 Tip 3.
-Vary Your Height
+Vary The Height Of Your Decor

 Tip 4.
 Balance